ambroiseRabier/SquadTS/README.md

 [![GitHub issues](https://img.shields.io/github/stars/AmbroiseRabier/SquadTS.svg?style=flat-square)](https://github.com/AmbroiseRabier/SquadTS/stargazers)

 <!--
 This one is SquadJS discord, would be nice to use it, as this is where SquadTS will find most users.
-In meantime, there is a discord I created.
+In the meantime, there is a discord I created.
 [![Discord](https://img.shields.io/discord/266210223406972928.svg?style=flat-square&logo=discord)](https://discord.gg/9F2Ng5C)
 -->